somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ##### Observations
 1. The best policy and environment combination is Thompson Sampling in Bernoulli Environment; after a long 10k iterations, the real regret is close to 25, which is very promising when looking at the rest of the plots.
 2. The Worst among all is Upper Confidence Bound in Bernoulli Environment; its performance is worse than UCB in the fractional reward environment.
 We have hypothesized that UCB in Fractional Reward will perform better, and simulation results also show similar trends.
 3. Thompson Sampling in the Fractional Reward environment also performs pretty well; though it's not the best in regret values, it is still way better than UCB in any situation.
-So we can conclude that Thompson Sampling in the Fractional Reward environment also performs descent; we can't expect the performance as good as the Thompson Sampling in Bernoulli Environment but is ten times better than any UCB algorithms.
+So we can conclude that Thompson Sampling in the Fractional Reward environment also performs descent; we can't expect the performance as good as the Thompson Sampling in Bernoulli Environment but it is ten times better than any UCB algorithms.

 ### Average Reward Plot(Convergence Test)